Disentangling the Generalized Double Semion Model: Entanglement RG

 The (inverse) entanglement RG transformation is simply a quantum circuit whose gates are individually symmetric.
 Some new degrees of freedom can be added, but they are initialized in the manifestly symmetric state.
 Since the GDS dual or any cohomology state is defined on a simplicial complex rather than on a more general cell complex, we are going to define a sequence of ``moves'' from a triangulation to another triangulation.
 It will be useful for us to focus on moves such that the composition of all the moves is the transition from the original triangulation to its barycentric subdivision.

 Before we present our construction it may be useful to remind standard notions in topology.
 The {\bf barycentric subdivision} of a simplicial complex $L$ is a simplicial complex $L'$ where the $k$-simplicies of $L'$ are in one-to-one correspondence with the sequences $(\sigma_0 < \sigma_1 < \cdots < \sigma_k)$ of simplices of $L$.
 Here $\sigma < \tau$ means that $\sigma$ is a proper nonempty face of $\tau$.
+(See \cref{fig:bcsd} for the barycentric subdivision of a $2$-simplex.)
 In particular, a vertex of $L'$ is identified with (the barycenter of) a simplex of $L$.
 For example, in a triangulation of a surface, the barycentric subdivision has three ``types'' of vertices corresponding to the dimension of the simplex $\sigma_0$ of $L$, and three ``types'' of edges: $(\Delta^0 < \Delta^1)$ that connects a vertex of $L$ to the barycenter of an edge of $L$, $(\Delta^0 < \Delta^2)$ that connects a vertex of $L$ to the barycenter of a triangle of $L$, and $(\Delta^1 < \Delta^2)$ that connects the barycenter of an edge of $L$ to the barycenter of a triangle of $L$.
+(See the right figure of \cref{fig:bcsd}.)
 The {\bf star} of a simplex $\Delta$ is the union of all simplices that have $\Delta$ as a face.
-The closed star of a simple is the smallest simplicial complex that includes the star.
-A {\bf cone} over a space $Y$ is the quotient space of $Y \times [0,1]$ under the identification of $Y \times \{ 1 \}$ as a single point (apex).
+The {\bf closed star} of a simplex is the smallest simplicial complex that includes the star.
+(See \cref{fig:closedstar}.)
+A {\bf cone} over a space $\mathcal Y$ is the quotient space of $\mathcal Y \times [0,1]$ under the identification of $\mathcal Y \times \{ 1 \}$ as a single point (apex).
 A cone over a $k$-simplex is a $(k+1)$-simplex.
-For $\mathcal X \subseteq \mathcal Y$ a point $y$ is in the {\bf topological boundary} of $\mathcal X$ in $\mathcal Y$ if and only if every open neighborhood of $y$ intersects both $X$ and $Y \setminus X$.
+(See \cref{fig:cones}.)
+For a subset $\mathcal X$ of a space $\mathcal Y$, a point $y \in \mathcal Y$ is in the {\bf topological boundary} of $\mathcal X$ in $\mathcal Y$ if and only if every open neighborhood of $y$ intersects both $\mathcal X$ and $\mathcal Y \setminus \mathcal X$.